PSPDFKit/pspdfkit-android-customfonts-example/README.md

 ### Disabling automatic initialization

-This example project does not specify the `pspdfkit_license_key` as `meta-data` element inside the `AndroidManifest.xml`.
+This example project does not specify the `nutrient_license_key` as `meta-data` element inside the `AndroidManifest.xml`.
 This is intentional, and prevents Nutrient from automatically initializing without custom fonts.
 Instead, custom font loading requires the app to manually initialize Nutrient using `PSPDFKit.initialize(context, InitializationOptions(licenseKey, fontPaths))`.

 ## License